jr-leary7/scLANE/README.md

 subjects, 1200 cells allocated equally between subjects, and 10% of the genes dynamic over the simulated trajectory.
 We label a gene dynamic at the population level if (in this case) it’s dynamic in 2/3 subjects.
+Internally, the function ensures that 80% of the dynamic genes are common across subject - a fairly homogeneous trajectory.
+The underlying true pseudotime values are stored in the `colData` slot of the `SingleCellExperiment` object under the name **cell_time_normed**.

 ``` r
 set.seed(312)